 The standard aggregation method average can be applied to numeric values to return the sum of the non-null values divided by the count of the non-null values, or null if there are no non-null values or the input set is empty.

-The provider MUST choose a single type for the property across all instances of that type in the result that is capable of representing the aggregated values; either Edm.Double or Edm.Decimal with sufficient Precision and Scale..
+The provider MUST choose a single type for the property across all instances of that type in the result that is capable of representing the aggregated values; either Edm.Double or Edm.Decimal with sufficient Precision and Scale.

 Example 11: